Skip to main content

 The evidence-based program review process provides several benefits:

-• More programs targeting varied risk factors and populations will be available for dissemination; and
+• More programs that address historically underrepresented risk factors, populations, settings, and other contexts will be available for dissemination; and

 • Community, state, and tribal organizations/agencies can use the recommendations of the Review Council to reference programs that have been deemed to be appropriate for inclusion for ACL Title III-D, or other ACL future evidence-based program discretionary funding.